 In the last year, we’ve broken sales records, experiencing a 138% increase in revenue to hit an average of around $40,000 in sales each month.
 Most of our products are made to order, and as a small team of four, we believe what we’ve been able to achieve so far is no small feat!

-Mike Scully (from Greenville, South Carolina, USA) started Lever Gear almost 8 years ago.
+Mike Scully (from Greenville, South Carolina, USA) started Lever Gear about 8 years ago.

 Hi guys.
 I’m Mike Scully, founder of Lever Gear.
 We design “everyday carry” tools and accessories that are easy to carry and help people get things done.